Anatomy of the Lip: Muscles, Nerves, Arteries, & Function

 Key Point

-The lip is a composite soft tissue structure which receives motor innervation from branches of the facial nerve and sensation from trigeminal nerve branches.
+The lip is a composite soft tissue structure that receives motor innervation from branches of the facial nerve and sensation from trigeminal nerve branches.

-• Motor: buccal and mandibular branches of facial nerve
+• Motor: buccal and mandibular branches of the facial nerve.

 • Sensory: infraorbital (upper) & mental (lower) branches of trigeminal nerve.